May 26, 1956: The Day Althea Gibson became the first black player to win a Grand Slam

 What happened on this day

 Gibson was born in 1927 on a cotton farm in North Carolina, but she grew up in New York, where her family, hit by the Great Depression, moved in 1930.
-She made her debut with a racket in the streets of Harlem, playing paddle-tennis, a game adapted from tennis, played on a smaller court without doubles alleys (not to be confused with the sport known as padel in modern days).
+She made her debut with a racquet in the streets of Harlem, playing paddle-tennis, a game adapted from tennis, played on a smaller court without doubles alleys (not to be confused with the sport known as padel today).

 Her successes were noticed by well-known coaches Walter Johnson and Hubert A. Eaton.
 With their help she managed to enter bigger tennis events, but the USLTA tournaments remained closed to her and other African Americans.
 The USLTA officially didn’t authorize racial segregation in tennis events, but many of its tournaments were actually held in all-white country clubs.
 Eventually Gibson’s immense talents helped her gain recognition and she forged a foothold in this world in 1949, becoming the first black woman to compete the USTA’s National Indoor Championships, where she reached the quarter-finals.